Bowling: Target bowling

-Target bowling is usually played outdoors on a specially prepared lawn or natural terrain, including bare earth or sand.
-Depending on the particular game, players may either roll or throw a ball in an attempt to put it closest to a designated point or target ball within the bowling arena.
-Examples include Lawn Bowls, Bocce, and Pétanque.
-Curling could be considered target bowling.
+Target bowling is usually played outdoors on a specially-prepared lawn or natural terrain, like grass Depending on the game, players roll or throw a ball in an attempt to land it closest to a mark or target ball in the arena.

+Lawn bowls, bocce, carpet bowls, pétanque, and boules have indoor and outdoor varieties.
+Curling may be considered target bowling on ice.

 History

-Ancient history
+Ancient world

-Archeologist's drawing of items found in 1895 in an ancient tomb in Naqada, Egypt, thought to resemble the more modern game of skittles.
-The archeologist conjectured as to the particular arrangement of the items found.
+Archeologist's drawing of items found in 1895 in a tomb in Naqada, Egypt, thought to resemble the modern game of skittles.
+The archeologist speculated about the arrangement of the items.

-The earliest known forms of bowling date back to ancient Egypt, with wall drawings depicting bowling being found in a royal Egyptian tomb dated to 3200 BCE and miniature pins and balls in an Egyptian child's grave about 3200 BCE.
-Remnants of bowling balls were found among artifacts in ancient Egypt going back to the Egyptian protodynastic period in 3200 BCE.
-What is thought to be a child's game involving porphyry (stone) balls, a miniature trilithon, and nine breccia-veined alabaster vase-shaped figures—thought to resemble the more modern game of skittles—was found in Naqada, Egypt, in 1895.
+The earliest known forms of bowling date back to ancient Egypt, with wall drawings depicting bowling found in a royal tomb dated to 3200 BCE and miniature pins and balls in a child's grave from the same time.
+Remnants of bowling balls were found among Egyptian artifacts dating back to the Egyptian protodynastic period in 3200 BCE.
+What is thought to be a child's game with porphyry (stone) balls, a miniature trilithon, and nine breccia-veined, alabaster vase-shaped figures thought to resemble the modern game of skittles, was found in Naqada in 1895.

-Balls were made using the husks of grains, covered in a material such as leather, and bound with string.
-Other balls made of porcelain have also been found, indicating that these were rolled along the ground rather than thrown due to their size and weight.
-Some of these resemble the modern-day jack used in target bowl games.
-Bowling games of different forms are also noted by Herodotus as an invention of the Lydians in Asia Minor.

-About 2,000 years ago, in the Roman Empire, a similar game evolved between Roman legionaries entailing the tossing of stone objects as close as possible to other stone objects, which eventually evolved into Italian bocce, or outdoor bowling.

-Around AD 400, bowling began in Germany as a religious ritual to cleanse oneself from sin by rolling a rock into a club (kegel) representing the heathen, resulting in bowlers being called keglers.
+Balls were made with the husks of grains, covered in a material such as leather and bound with string.
+Balls made of porcelain have also been found, indicating by their size and weight that they were rolled on the ground rather than thrown.
+Some resemble the modern jack used in target-bowling games.
+Bowling games were cited by Herodotus as an invention of the Lydians in Asia Minor.
+A similar game evolved among Roman legionaries entailing the tossing of stone objects as close as possible to other stone objects, which eventually evolved into Italian bocce (outdoor bowling).
+In Germany in the third or fourth century AD, a religious ritual involved cleansing oneself of sin by rolling a rock into a club (kegel) representing the heathen.
+Later pin bowlers were sometimes called "keglers".